vectorgrp/sil-kit-adapters-byte-stream-socket/README.md

 ## Observing and testing the echo demo with CANoe (CANoe 17 SP3 or newer)

-[//]: <> (TODO: restore a SIL Kit configuration file)

 Before you can connect CANoe to the SIL Kit network you should adapt the `RegistryUri` in `./demos/SilKitConfig_CANoe.silkit.yaml` to the IP address of your system where your sil-kit-registry is running (in case of a WSL2 Ubuntu image e.g. the IP address of Eth0).
-The configuration file is referenced by both following CANoe use cases (Desktop Edition and Server Edition).

 CANoe's Publisher/Subscriber counterpart are Distributed Objects.
 By nature, they are meant to convey their state to and from CANoe, but not simultaneously.
 Therefore, this CANoe demo will contain 2 such objects in order to demonstrate the